Silver Point Capital L.P. Buys Denbury Inc, Vistra Corp, iHeartMedia Inc, Sells PDL BioPharma Inc, FirstEnergy Corp, Caesars Entertainment Inc

 Silver Point Capital L.P. sold out a holding in PDL BioPharma Inc. The sale prices were between $2.47 and $2.47, with an estimated average price of $2.47.Sold Out: FirstEnergy Corp (FE)

 Silver Point Capital L.P. sold out a holding in FirstEnergy Corp.
-The sale prices were between $29.51 and $35.56, with an estimated average price of $32.64.Sold Out: Gogo Inc (GOGO)
+The sale prices were between $29.51 and $35.56, with an estimated average price of $32.59.Sold Out: Gogo Inc (GOGO)

-Silver Point Capital L.P. sold out a holding in Gogo Inc. The sale prices were between $9.27 and $15.56, with an estimated average price of $11.93.Reduced: Caesars Entertainment Inc (CZR)
+Silver Point Capital L.P. sold out a holding in Gogo Inc. The sale prices were between $9.27 and $15.56, with an estimated average price of $11.88.Reduced: Caesars Entertainment Inc (CZR)

 Here is the complete portfolio of Silver Point Capital L.P..
 Also check out: